Angela Lansbury: Personal life

+Marriages and family

 Lansbury defined herself as being "Irish-British".
-She became a US citizen in 1951, while retaining her British citizenship.
+She became a US citizen in 1951, while retaining British citizenship.
 According to a 2014 article in the Irish Independent, she also held Irish citizenship.

-Although adopting an Americanized accent for roles like that of her Jessica Fletcher character in Murder, She Wrote, Lansbury retained her English accent throughout her life.
+Although adopting an Americanized accent for roles like that of Jessica Fletcher, Lansbury retained an English accent throughout her life.

 Lansbury was a profoundly private person, and disliked attempts at flattery.
 Gottfried characterized her as being "Meticulous.
 Cautious.
 Self-editing.
 Deliberate.
 It is what the British call reserved".
 In The Daily Telegraph, the theatre critic Dominic Cavendish stated that Lansbury's hallmarks were "self-composure, commitment and, yes, gentility", approaches he thought had become "in too short supply" in modern times.
 Gottfried also commented that she was "as concerned, as sensitive, and as sympathetic as anyone might want in a friend".

 Lansbury was married twice.
 Her first marriage was in 1945 to actor Richard Cromwell, who was 16 years older than she.
 They divorced in 1946 after Cromwell came out as gay.
 In 1949, Lansbury married actor and producer Peter Shaw, and they remained married until he died in 2003.
-They had two children together, Anthony Peter (b.
-1952) and Deirdre Angela (b.
-1953), and Lansbury became the stepmother of Shaw's son David from his first marriage.
+They had two children together and Lansbury became the stepmother of Shaw's son from his first marriage.
 While Lansbury repeatedly stated that she wanted to put her children before her career, she admitted that she frequently had to leave them in California for long periods when she was working elsewhere.
 In the 1970s, Lansbury moved the family to Ireland.
-In contemporary newspaper interviews, Lansbury stated the move was due to her children's use of drugs and Deirdre's involvement with Charles Manson, and a desire to remove them from that environment.
+In contemporary newspaper interviews, Lansbury stated the move was because of her children's use of drugs, her daughter's involvement with Charles Manson, and a desire to remove them from that environment.

-Anthony became a television director and directed 68 episodes of Murder, She Wrote.
-Deirdre married a chef, and together they opened a restaurant in West Los Angeles.
-Lansbury had three grandchildren and five great-grandchildren at the time of her death in 2022.
+Lansbury's son directed 68 episodes of Murder, She Wrote.
+She had three grandchildren and five great-grandchildren at the time of her death in 2022.
 Lansbury was a cousin of the Postgate family, including the animator and activist Oliver Postgate.
-She was also a cousin of the actor Kate (Geraghty) Lansbury, and of the novelist Coral Lansbury, whose son Malcolm Turnbull was Prime Minister of Australia from 2015 to 2018.
+She was also a cousin of the novelist Coral Lansbury.